My GTD Setup After 10 Years: What Survived and What I Changed

 Instead of maintaining a separate project list, I tag project tasks with #P-ProjectX.
 All tasks still live in my main lists, but I can filter by project when I need an overview.
 This avoids duplicate lists and the constant moving of tasks between them.
 The naming convention with "P-" makes it easy to add new tags, since all project tags appear together.

-My Daily and Weekly Workflow
+My Daily and Weekly Rhythm

 A system is only as good as the rhythm that keeps it alive.
 For me that rhythm is a mix of small daily habits and a simple weekly review.